DR34M-M4K3R/LanChat/README.md

 <br>

 ## About the Software
 <br>LanChat allows you to chat through your LAN.
 It uses sockets to get it done.
 I am currently adding an auto-update feature.
+You need Java >= 11.

 <br>